stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Although these deals have more expensive sales cycles and lower margins than consulting, 4 strategic advantages have emerged for Accenture:

-1. One deal leads to more deals per client (e.g. start by running part of the finance function, and end up running all of finance, IT, call centre and supply chain operations, freeing the client to focus on strategy, marketing, R&D and customer experience)
+1. One deal leads to more deals per client (e.g. start by running part of the finance function, and end up running all of finance, ITC, call centres and supply chain operations, freeing the client to focus on strategy, marketing, R&D and customer experience)
 2. Most deals lead to to more consulting projects, that were non-competitive
 3. Deep technology and process insights for a sector in one country, helps more deals to be won globally in that sector
 4. Proven stars from running operations on one deal become an incredibly valuable source of talent for winning, running and improving other deals